Smart-Ace-Designs/Astro-Major-Tom/README.md

 ## Deployment Methods

 >[!note]
->The `AGENTS.md` and `CLAUDE.md` files are created automatically by the `create astro@latest` npm initializer.
+>The `AGENTS.md` and `CLAUDE.md` files will be created automatically by the `create astro@latest` npm initializer.
 Use the `--no-ai` flag to opt out of creating these files.

 ### npm